-The Labour Code also provides that an employer has the right to organise a works council - a consultative body that is formed voluntarily and consists of employees who have labour achievements.
-The works council prepares proposals for the improvement of production activities, introduction of new techniques and technologies and increase of productivity and skills of employees.
+The works council prepares proposals for the improvement of production activities, introduction of new techniques and technologies, and increase of productivity and skills of employees.
 The works council cannot deal with issues that are within the exclusive competence of a company's management bodies, trade unions and other employee representatives.